PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 [Caruana Paper](https://www.cs.cornell.edu/~caruana/ctp/ct.papers/caruana.icml06.pdf)).
 Computational power was also not the same on these days.

-In my first approach for benchmarking different learners I will follow a more standardized approach, that can be easily redone in future when new learners or datasets are added to the analysis.
+In my first approach for benchmarking different learners I follow a more standardized approach, that can be easily redone in future when new learners or datasets are added to the analysis.
 I use the R package **OpenML** for getting access to OpenML datasets and the R package **mlr** (similar to caret, but more extensive) to have a standardized interface to machine learning algorithms in R.
 Furthermore the experiments are done with the help of the package [**batchtools**](https://github.com/mllg/batchtools),